 (10 classes per week)

-Using the knowledge gleaned from your language acquisition class, you will be exposed to a series of real world texts such as business documents, newspapers, films, novels and lectures to put your theoretical knowledge into practice.
+Using the knowledge gleaned from your language acquisition class, you will be exposed to a series of real world texts such as TV documentaries, radio news, newspapers and novels to put your theoretical knowledge into practice.

 (2 classes per week)

 This class hones job hunting/studying skills like writing business e-mails and using honorific language; a crucial part of functioning in Japanese society.
 Students acquire practical language that will prepare them for job interviews at Japanese companies.

 An average day in AJSP usually consists of the following:

 The first four periods of each day will focus on the retention of areas such as grammar and vocabulary, lessons that reinforce and strengthen the use of that material, as well as career support.
 Customized classes then start from the fifth period onwards.

 In addition, the following classes are also available for AJSP students.
 Please click the links below if you would like to find out more about these courses.

 - A: Private lessons Completely private one to one lessons

 - B: JBPP Japanese for Business & Professional Purposes